Fmrhj/genetic-algorithm/README.md

 print(evo._best_individual, evo._best_score)
 ```

-The results are close the global optimum and the best individual does not change after 50 epochs.
+The results are really close to the global optimum within this domain and the best individual does not change after 50 epochs.

 ```python
 # Output